EthanKing777/MissionControl/project_requirement/project-requirement.md

 Identify dates for key project deliverables:

-1. architectural prototype
+**Architectural Prototype** <br />
+The architectrural prototype will be completed by 8 June 2020

+**Minimum Viable Product** <br />
-1. minimum viable product
+The minimum viable product which is specified in part 1.3.2 will completed by 3 August 2020

-1. further releases
+**Further Releases** <br />

-This section will be completed at a later time.
+The final product will be completed by  6 November 2020

-(1 page).

 ### 5.2 Budget